jeffskinnerbox/blog/content/ideas/baofeng-radio-and-ham-radio-license.md

 Tx & Rx on 136-174 MHz (VHF 2 meter band), and Tx & Rx on 400-520 MHz (UHF 70 centimeter band).
 Notice that the GMRS/FRS bands (462.5625-462.7250 MHz) are not supported by the Baofeng.
-At the request fo the FCC,
+At the request of the FCC,
 the new Baofeng UV-5R radios (radio issued since approx April 2021) are "locked", but there is a whay to unlock them.